 Create Personalized Experiences from a Distance

 eMarketer also advocates for an investment in direct mail.
 While digital channels can feel impersonal and may be overwhelming at a time like this, direct mail allows you to create a personal touch.
-While a thoughtful direct mailer will never be quite the same as meeting with people live at an event, it can help you stand out in a good way from the flood of online messages.
+A thoughtful direct mailer will never be quite the same as meeting with people live at an event, but it can help you stand out in a good way from the flood of online messages.

 Turn to Digital